15 Tips for Writing a Travel Diary

 5. Keep it concise

 I've read diary entries 4 pages long, waffling incessantly about absolutely everything I'd done that day.
-We don't need to know that you had a shower and put your clothes on, unless something absolutely spectacular happened during this time, keep it short and sweet.
+We don't need to know that you had a shower and put your clothes on, unless something absolutely spectacular happened during this time.
+It is also advisable to use an online character counter.
+With this tool, it can help you count the characters you used in a text to help you keep it short and sweet.

 6. Make time